 Nina Jankowicz ’11 Publishes Book on the Information War

-In her new book, Nina Jankowicz ’11 takes on Russia, fake news, and the future of conflict.
 In the following Q&A, she talks about how disinformation works, why we're vulnerable, and what to do about it.

 What They're Doing